The Menendez Murders: Abuse, Greed, and the American Justice System

 The Confession: The Case Breaks Open

-The investigation, while rich in circumstantial evidence, lacked a direct link to the brothers until a bizarre subplot involving a Beverly Hills psychotherapist, Dr. L. Jerome Oziel, and his mistress, Judalon Smyth, came to light.
+The investigation, while rich in circumstantial evidence, lacked a direct link to the brothers until a bizarre subplot involving Beverly Hills psychotherapist Dr. L. Jerome Oziel and his mistress, Judalon Smyth, came to light.

 The Informant and the Tapes